AdaCore/gnatstudio/docs/users_guide/extending.rst

     </stock>
   </my_visual_preferences>

-Note: as shown in the example above, it is a good practice to prefix the label by a unique name (e.g. `myproject-`), in order to make sure that predefined stock icons will not get overridden by your icons.
+As shown in the example above, you should prefix the label with a unique name, here :file:`myproject-`, to make sure predefined stock icons don't get overridden by your icons.

 .. _Remote_programming_customization: